One Wealth Advisors LLC Boosts Holdings in CBRE Group, Inc. (NYSE:CBRE)

 CBRE stock opened at $87.73 on Monday.
 CBRE Group, Inc. has a one year low of $41.03 and a one year high of $90.21.
 The stock has a fifty day moving average of $86.73.
 The company has a debt-to-equity ratio of 0.25, a current ratio of 1.37 and a quick ratio of 1.37.
 The stock has a market capitalization of $29.45 billion, a P/E ratio of 35.09, a PEG ratio of 1.95 and a beta of 1.49.

-CBRE Group (NYSE:CBRE) last announced its quarterly earnings results on Thursday, April 29th.
-The financial services provider reported $0.86 earnings per share for the quarter, topping the consensus estimate of $0.70 by $0.16.
+CBRE Group (NYSE:CBRE) last released its earnings results on Thursday, April 29th.
+The financial services provider reported $0.86 EPS for the quarter, topping the consensus estimate of $0.70 by $0.16.
 CBRE Group had a net margin of 3.54% and a return on equity of 16.81%.
-The company had revenue of $5.94 billion for the quarter, compared to analysts’ expectations of $5.75 billion.
+The firm had revenue of $5.94 billion for the quarter, compared to the consensus estimate of $5.75 billion.
 As a group, equities analysts expect that CBRE Group, Inc. will post 4.04 EPS for the current fiscal year.

 CBRE Group Profile